SteveLauC/Notes/system/system-programming/the-linux-programming-interface/Ch5:file_i_o_further_details.md

    In the above diagram, fd 1 and 20 of process A both refer to the open file labeled by 23.
 This could happen after a call to `dup`.
-Fd 2 of process A and fd 2 of process refer to the same open file labeled by 73 (note the fds are both `2`), this could occur after a call to `fork`(i.e. process A is the parent process of process B, or vice versa), or if one process passed an open file descriptor to another process using a UNIX domain socket
+Fd 2 of process A and fd 2 of process B refer to the same open file labeled by 73 (note the fds are both `2`), this could occur after a call to `fork`(i.e. process A is the parent process of process B, or vice versa), or if one process passed an open file descriptor to another process using a UNIX domain socket

-   Fd 0 of process A and fd 3 of process B refer to different open file descriptions but these two file descriptions do refer to the same I-node entry
+   Fd 0 of process A and fd 3 of process B refer to different open file descriptions but these two file descriptions do refer to the same I-node entry, this occurs because process A and B individually call `open()` on the same file.

-   > Currently, I don't understand why does this happen.(Page 96)
+   As long as the file descriptors are created through multiple `open()`, they will be different and point to different open file descriptions.

-   What conclusions we can draw from the processing diagram:
+   What conclusions we can draw from the preceeding diagram:
    1. Two different fds refer to the same open file description share a file `offset` value(as this is recorded in the `system-wide open file descriptions table`).
    2. Two different fds refer to the same open file description also share a status flag